 Admission to this program is for fall semester only.

 For those submitting GRE scores, institution code is 2660.

 Waiver for advanced degrees: Standardized testing is not required for applicants who have an advanced degree beyond the baccalaureate.

 The requirements of a 3.0 undergraduate GPA and satisfactory GRE scores may be relaxed if the student has professional experience, a post-baccalaureate degree in a related field, or other strong evidence suggesting likely success in the program.
 Some applicants may be accepted on a provisional basis, pending performance at the B (3.0) level or higher in the first semester.

 Minimum Penn State acceptable test scores and exemptions for TOEFL and IELTS are available through The Graduate School.

-In selected cases, a transfer of a maximum of 9 credits from an external institution or up to 15 credits of non-degree work from Penn State University, if the credits contribute to the required core and the electives.
-Transfer credits require approval by the MS Program Director.
+In selected cases, a transfer of a maximum of nine credits from an external institution or up to 15 credits of non-degree work from Penn State, if the credits contribute to the required core and the electives.
+Transfer credits require approval by the program director.

 Evaluation of Applications

 Admission is based on evaluation by the Graduate Application Review Committee of the Department of Public Health Sciences of the undergraduate transcript, written responses, and two letters of recommendation.
 Research experience of the applicant is also a significant component of the evaluation process.
 Three years of professional work experience are strongly recommended for all applicants.
 Qualified applicants may be invited to visit the department for an interview prior to acceptance decisions.